First, we load the required data sets and packages:

 Proj4 format string or simply provide the EPSG identifier.

-The proj4string()
+While proj4string()

-function returns the projection string of
+can return the projection string of a

 Here, we extract the spatial reference system from the